Training & Practise

 The ANU Debating membership fee covers a range of things, including a light dinner provided to all attendees at internals each week.
 This typically consists of meals like pizza, pide, or chips.
 We can cater for all dietary requirements, so be sure to contact us if you have any!

 It is important to arrive on time at 6pm so you don't miss out!

 Training begins shortly after 6pm, and caters for everyone, including those who have never debated before.
 Our training provides both the skills required to improve your debating, as well as the knowledge needed to tackle debating topics successfully.
-You can access some of our training resources here.

 New members of any ability are welcome throughout the year, and will definitely be accommodated.

 After training, attendees are sorted into teams for practise debates.
 There is no need to find your own teammates, as we allocate teams for you.
 As such, individuals are very welcome to attend on their own!